-Can you send the founder, CEO, or Room to Read staff to speak at my chapter event?
+Can you send the founder, CEO, or Room to Read staff to speak at my event?

 Due to the limited availability of staff, we typically cannot accommodate requests for speakers.
 We encourage you to complete your Annual Plan and share your event plans and needs with us in advance.

 People sometimes feel they need to be a pro to speak about Room to Read.
 We couldn’t disagree more.
 You need to be passionate about the cause and be able to personalize a message (why did you get involved, what has impressed you about this organization, etc.).
 And guess what?
 As part of our volunteer network, you are passionate!
-To prepare any talking points, see the Media section of the Room to Read website, our Year In Review, or the Messaging Toolkit available on this Hub.
+To prepare any talking points, see the Media section of the Room to Read website, or the Communications tab on this Hub.

 Where will event donations go?